ThoughtWorks-SEA/developer-training/docs/backend/express-joi-validation.md

 }
 ```

-If the validation of the object passes, the value attribute contain the object validated and the error attribute will be undefined.
+If the validation of the object passes, the value attribute will contain the validated object, and the error attribute will be undefined.

-If the validation fails, the value attribute is undefined and the error attribute will contain an array of errors messages called `details`.
-There will be one _Error_ instance for each validation failure that occurred.
+If the validation fails, the value attribute will be undefined and the error attribute will contain an array of errors messages called `details`.
+There will be one _Error_ instance for each validation failure that occurrs.

 Let's define a schema for our object.